Arnold & Son Ultrathin Tourbillon Gold Blue

 About the Arnold & Son Ultrathin Tourbillon Collection

 Ultrathin Tourbillon echoes Arnold & Son's uncompromising watchmaking excellence with its unequivocally timeless look and its ultra-thin tourbillon.
-When introduced in 2013, it was the thinnest tourbillon in the market, and today, it is one of the most recognisable and popular watches by the maison.
+When introduced in 2013, it was the thinnest tourbillon in the market, and today, it is one of the most recognisable and popular Arnold & Son watches.
 The timepieces within the collection thrive on elegance, and that's not limited to the design.
 The in-house calibre is a sophisticated piece of machinery; it is only 2.97mm thick and houses a one-minute flying tourbillon.

 Design And Aesthetics